Mr Ahmad Aziz

 Private London Harley Street Ophthalmologist

-I am a private Eye Doctor and Consultant Ophthalmologist working London eye clinics in and around Harley Street.
-My main subspecialty areas including Cataract Surgery, Blepharoplasty, General Ophthalmology and Oculoplastic conditions around the eye.
-I work in private eye clinics in Harley Street, King Edward VII's Hospital and Imperial College Healthcare NHS Trust at the Western Eye Hospital and Charing Cross Hospital where all staff members are approachable and happy to answer your questions from the front desk right through to every department.
-Here you can see the following services I offer for the health and treatment of your vision problems.
-As an eye doctor I take pride in my work and my patients.
-I help my patients to restore their vision and treat their eye conditions in a way that best suits their needs and lifestyle.
+A private Ophthalmic Surgeon and Consultant Ophthalmologist working London eye clinics in and around Harley Street.
+Mr Ahmad Aziz specialises in subspecialty areas including Cataract Surgery, Complex cataract surgery, Blepharoplasty, General Ophthalmology and Oculoplastic surgery around the eye.
+He works in private eye clinics in Harley Street, King Edward VII's Hospital and Imperial College Healthcare NHS Trust at the Western Eye Hospital and Charing Cross Hospital where all staff members are approachable and happy to answer your questions from the front desk right through to every department.
+Here you can see the following services he offers for the health and treatment of your vision problems.
+As an eye doctor he takes pride in his work and patients.
+He helps patients to restore their vision and treat their eye conditions in a way that best suits their needs and lifestyle.
 Eye surgery is delicate and requires care and attention from your eye surgeon.
 Whether you are suffering from irritation of the eyes, dry eye, lumps and bumps around the eyes, watery eyes, droopy eyelids, thyroid eye disease or other eyelid conditions you should choose a specialist doctor dedicated to the field.
 Cataract is a common condition and corrective lenses can be used at the time of surgery to correct vision and provide outcomes similar to those of refractive surgery or laser eye surgery.

-I follow the latest updates and guidance from the Royal College of Ophthalmologists and the American Academy of Ophthalmology to offer the highest quality care with safe and effective treatments based on clinical trial data.
-I have an approach that is open and honest in what can be achieved and how it can meet patient expectations.
+He follows the latest updates and guidance from the Royal College of Ophthalmologists and the American Academy of Ophthalmology to offer the highest quality care with safe and effective treatments based on clinical trial data.
+He has presented his work at numerous international conferences around the world.
+He has an approach in his private practice that is open and honest in what can be achieved and how it can meet patient expectations.
+Mr Ahmad Aziz provides is patients with a thorough examination and assessment at his london clinic.

-As an ophthalmologist I am a medical doctor and graduated from medical school at UCL in London graduating with an MBBS which is the equivalent to an M.D. in the USA.
-I underwent general surgical training before undergoing in depth training in ophthalmology services with the London Deanery and Moorfields Eye Hospital and fellowship training in Oculoplastics at Moorfields Eye Hospital and Imperial.
-I have an interest in patient care and improving patient outcomes and have presented my work internationally.
-I am able to work with other healthcare professionals and understand your vision tests from your local opticians who practice optometry.
+As an ophthalmologist he is a medical doctor and graduated from medical school at UCL in London graduating with an MBBS which is the equivalent to an M.D. in the USA.
+He underwent general surgical training before undergoing in depth training in ophthalmology services with the London Deanery and Moorfields Eye Hospital and fellowship training in Oculoplastics at Moorfields Eye Hospital and Imperial.
+He has over 15 years' experience in surgery.
+He has an interest in patient care and improving patient outcomes and has presented his work internationally.
+He is able to work with other healthcare professionals and understand your vision tests from your local opticians who practice optometry.

 Your eyes are important to you and to me as well.